ChemCryst/crystals/newdocs/interface/menus.rst

 ^^^^^^^^^^^^^^^^^^^
 Remove Part Numbers
 ^^^^^^^^^^^^^^^^^^^
-In CRYSTALS PARTs are used to define groups of atoms which which may be subgroups of a residue and are to be handled together.
+In CRYSTALS, PARTs are used to define groups of atoms which may be subgroups of a residue and are to be handled together.
 Most commonly this is used for defining alternative groups of atoms in a disordered fragment.
 The graphics window displays the bonds of different parts in different